Mohammed-Soliman/Text-Search-Engine/README.md

-# Text Search Engine
+# Text Search Engine with Chatbot

-This project implements a full-featured text search engine from scratch, combining classical **Information Retrieval techniques** with modern **semantic search methods**, including TF-IDF, BM25 ranking, and BERT-based query expansion, all wrapped in an interactive Streamlit interface with evaluation metrics.
+This project implements a full-featured text search engine from scratch, combining classical **Information Retrieval techniques** with modern **semantic search methods**, including TF-IDF, BM25 ranking, and BERT-based query expansion, now integrated with an intelligent **chatbot assistant** for conversational retrieval and answer guidance.

-Course: DSAI 201 – Data Mining and Information Retrieval
+Course: DSAI 201 - Data Mining and Information Retrieval
 Institution: Zewail City of Science and Technology
 Semester: Spring 2026